SDC-WebSockets/author-yt/README.md

 Okay, so MongoDB was the only NOSQL database that I have been exposed to, so I kind need to warm up a bit on Couchbase.
 There is obviously less conversation compared to MongoDb but it has quite an extensive documentation so I did not really go down the rabbit hole per se, just needed time to get to know its quirks.<br/>
 <br/>
 <ins>07/09/2021</ins>: Propagating data generation script for Couchbase<br/>
 I used the cbimport statement from Couchbase to import the same csv file that I used for Postgres.
 Using the Node Js spawn shell command child process, I was copying 10 millions records from csv file into Couchbase database.
 The process consumed 8-12% CPU processing power but utilized an additional 40-50% CPU processing power for Memcached.
-The process took about 20 minutes.
+The process took about 20 minutes.<br/>
+Next is to perform SQL query execution benchmarks.<br/>
+It took Postgres about 1ms for both select and update statement and it took Couchbase 3ms and 66ms respectively for the same statements.<br/><br/>

 <ins>07/10/2021</ins>: And the winner is ... <br/>
-By looking at the stats on both Postgres and Couchbase data generation scripts, it's quite obvious that Postgres performed better but hey, I did not want to rush my decision just yet so let's do the SQL query execution benchmarks then.<br/>
-It took Postgres about 1ms for both select and update statement and it took Couchbase 3ms and 66ms respectively for the same statements.<br/>
+It's understandably justified that Postgres performed better for this type of database operation due to the nature of SQL database which is more suitable for transactional database operations.
+My database is not that complex (i.e. does not have hierarchical structure nor require unstructured data storage) Also, since I do not have complex database, I will not have the advantage of not having to spend time to prepare my database relations.
 <br/>
-Looks like we have a winner here, case is put to rest, at least until Coachbase expert fan can prove otherwise...<br/>

 <ins>07/13/2021</ins>: Discussion, discussion<br/>
 Had a rather lengthy conversation with the other team members, just shared all the findings that we had, some challenges and roadblocks that one of the team member had because she had a rather complex database structure.
-She had a nested objects in one table which joins to other table if I am not mistaken.
-The combination of those multiple joins of 10 millions records produced an insanely large amount of billion of records.<br/>
+She had a hierarchical structure on one collection which has a join relationship to another collection and the combination of those multiple joins of 10 millions records produced an insanely large amount of billion of records.<br/>
 <br/>
 #### Documentation
 Couchbase CLI: https://docs.couchbase.com/server/current/tools/cbq-shell.html